Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Introduction

-\begin{thm} Let $f \colon X \to X$ be a surjective endomorphism of a projective surface $X$ defined over the algebraically closed field $\bk$.
-Assume that $\bk$ has finite transcendence degree over $\bQ$.
-Then Conjecture~\ref{conj:AZD} holds for $(X, f)$.
-Precisely, either $\bk(X)^f \neq \bk$; or there is a nonempty adelic open subset $A \subseteq X(\bk)$ such that the forward orbit $\cO_{f}(x)$ of every point $x \in A$ is Zariski-dense in $X$. \end{thm}
+\begin{theorem} Let $f \colon X \to X$ be a surjective endomorphism of a projective surface $X$ defined over the algebraically closed field $\bk$.
+Assume that $\bk$ has finite transcendence degree over $\mathbb{Q}$.
+Then \cref{conj:AZD} holds for $(X, f)$.
+Precisely, either $\bk(X)^f \neq \bk$; or there is a nonempty adelic open subset $A \subseteq X(\bk)$ such that the forward orbit $O_f(x)$ of every point $x \in A$ is Zariski-dense in $X$. \end{theorem}

+\begin{proposition} Assume that the transcendence degree of $\bk$ over $\mathbb{Q}$ is finite.
+Let $X$ be an irreducible variety over $\bk$ of positive dimension and $f \colon X \dashrightarrow X$ a dominant rational map.
+If $(X, f)$ has SAZD-property, then $f$ has infinitely many Zariski-dense orbits which are disjoint. \end{proposition}